seatable/seatable-admin-docs/docs/installation-rework/basic-setup.md

 !!! warning "SeaTable Enterprise requires a license to start"

     This step is solely required for SeaTable Enterprise Edition installation.
-You can bypass this step for **SeaTable Developer Edition**.
+You can bypass this step for **SeaTable Developer Edition** and just create an empty `seatable-license.txt`.

 !!! success "Three users, two years - for free."